wissamfawaz/composite-design-pattern/README.md

     Frontend: 	JavaScript, HTML, CSS
 	Backend:	JavaScript

+In the future, this project's features will include:
+Calculating the budget for high level tasks and epics based on subtasks budgets;
+Pinning individual tasks and marking them as "important", which will be reflected in the Gantt Charts;
+Creating Gantt charts / burndown charts for project managers using Python libraries such as NumPy and Pandas.

-In order to excecute / open the project on your machine, visit the URL: https://sprintquest.vercel.app/
-Note: The following URL can also be found on this github repository, under the 'About' section.
+Note: In order to excecute / open the project on your machine, visit the URL: https://sprintquest.vercel.app/ The following URL can also be found on this github repository, under the 'About' section.